equilaterus-gamestudios/rincewind/README.md

 # Rincewind compiler

-Rincewind is a magic machine built by druid, it can with anyone with any language.
+Rincewind is a magic machine built by druids, it can talk with anyone in any language.
 This compiler pronounce the enchanted words that allows you to talk with this machine without being evaporated.
-Say something wisdom the elders are waiting.
+Say something wise, the elders are waiting.

 ## How to perform the invocation ritual